akira/exq/README.md

 By default Exq uses the machine's hostname as a node identifier, which works well when deployed to a server in the conventional style.
-In a dynamic environment such as Heroku or Kubenetes, where nodes come up and down, you may want to override node id to use an environment variable instead.
+In a dynamic environment such as Heroku or Kubernetes, where nodes come up and down, you may want to override node id to use an environment variable instead.

 This can be done using a custom `NodeIdentifier` module.